Table of Contents

 Before I began travelling alone in Asia, Japan kept hitting the top spot of ‘places to solo travel in Asia’ again and again.
 However, after I visited Japan I realised that – although it was super safe, it was also lonely, expensive and had a tricky language barrier.

 Safety is only one element of solo female travel in Asia.
 What about ease of meeting people?
 You shouldn’t have to be an extrovert to make friends while solo travelling!

-Affordability is also a very important aspect of solo travel.
+Affordability is also a very important aspect when considering the pros and cons of travelling alone.
 If a country is significantly more expensive to get around on your own – or depends on luck over whether you meet other travellers to split costs with – then it’s probably not the best place for solo travellers.

-That’s why I’ve created this list to reflect what truly matters to solo travellers in Asia: ease of getting around, affordability (and, specifically, affordability for solo travellers), meeting people, and solo travel-friendly attractions.
-Along with solo travel safety of course, because it IS important.
+That’s why I’ve created this list to reflect what truly matters to solo travellers in Asia: ease of getting around, affordability (specifically for solo travellers), meeting people, and solo travel-friendly attractions.
+Along with solo female travel safety of course, because it IS important.
 It’s just not the only element.

 Read next: 101 solo travel tips